 If you dispose of your car, you may have a taxable gain or a deductible loss.
-The portion of any gain that is due to depreciation (including any section 179 or clean-fuel vehicle deduction) that you claimed on the car will be treated as ordinary income.
+The portion of any gain that is due to depreciation (including any section 179 deduction, clean-fuel vehicle deduction (for vehicles placed in service before January 1, 2006), and special depreciation allowance) that you claimed on the car will be treated as ordinary income.
 However, you may not have to recognize a gain or loss if you dispose of the car because of a casualty, theft, or trade-in.